Introduction: Why Time Series Forecasting Matters More Than Ever

 Exponential Smoothing (ETS) offered a complementary approach, assigning exponentially decreasing weights to older observations.
 Facebook’s Prophet (released in 2017) made time series accessible to non-specialists by automatically handling seasonality, holidays, and trend changes.

-However, all of these methods share a fundamental limitation: they are univariate (or handle multivariate data awkwardly), they require manual feature engineering, and they must be trained separately for each time series.
-If you have 10,000 product SKUs to forecast, you need 10,000 separate models.
+All of these methods share a fundamental limitation, however: they are univariate (or handle multivariate data awkwardly), they require manual feature engineering, and they must be trained separately for each time series.
+Forecasting 10,000 product SKUs requires 10,000 separate models.

 Deep learning entered the time series arena with Amazon’s DeepAR (2017), which used recurrent neural networks (RNNs) to produce probabilistic forecasts across related time series.
 N-BEATS (2019) from Element AI showed that pure deep learning architectures could beat statistical ensembles on the M4 competition benchmark, a prestigious forecasting competition.